MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

 ### Risks of common types of attacks

 Preventing or reducing business damage from a cybersecurity breach includes awareness of the most common types of attacks.
-Although the following attack types are currently the most common, your cybersecurity team should also be aware of new types of attacks to augment or replace them.
+Although the following attack types are currently the most common, your cybersecurity team should also be aware of new types of attacks, some of which may augment or replace them.

 #### Identities